-With the SAP HANA® JDBC connector, you can use commands in a chain to perform structured query language (SQL) operations in SAP HANA.
+With the SAP HANA® JDBC connector, you can use commands in a chain to perform structured query language (SQL) operations in SAP high-performance analytic appliance (HANA).
 For example, with this connector, you can:

 - Execute SQL commands, including a

 - Retrieve details about a table in SAP HANA

 - Insert records into the SAP HANA database

 To enable the connection to SAP HANA, the connector uses Java database connectivity (JDBC), secured with basic username and password authentication.
 To set up the connector, you'll need:

 - A designated integration user created in SAP HANA for the connector

 - The integration user's username and password

 - To connect to an on-premise instance of SAP HANA, a GroundRunner for the connection

 Note: To connect to a cloud instance of SAP HANA, use the default CloudRunner.